RomanIlkiv/Messanger/README.md

 # Messanger
 Messanger written by Angular2+/NodeJS
-You can access to the app by this link: https://angular2-messanger.herokuapp.com/messages
+You can access to the app by this link:<br>
+https://angular2-messanger.herokuapp.com/messages